-As described in an Amazing Race 12 Episode 10 Recap on BuddyTV.com: "Once in Taiwan, the teams first went to the Main Station, then took one of the trains there to the city of Taichung.
-Once in Taichung, teams took cabs to Acrobatics Jeep.
+As described in an episode recap at BuddyTV.com: "Once in Taiwan, the teams took a train to the city of Taichung and took cabs to Acrobatics Jeep.
 Acrobatics Jeep held the episode's Road Block.
 One team member had to endure two stunt driving displays, while sitting beside the driver.
 The first ride involved a stunt driver going onto a large, suspended teeter-totter and precariously balancing the truck while accelerating backwards and forwards.
 Next, the team member threw on some goggles and got into an amphibious Jeep as it submerged under water for 17 seconds."

 Technically speaking, the Jeep was submersible, not amphibious, but let's not quibble.
 It was a Mitsubishi high-hood outfitted with a pair of snorkels for air intake and exhaust, and it drove through a long, narrow pool with a ramp at each end.
 Probably the snorkel with the insulation beside the driver is for exhaust, and the one on the right for air.
 Anybody have an idea what the white cylinder on the fender is for?
 Or the white H-shaped device tethered to the grille?